brodycj/cordova-sqlite-ext/README.md

   - INCORRECT error code (0) and INCONSISTENT error message (missing actual error info) in error callbacks ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539)
   - REGEXP is currently not supported on Windows.
   - It is NOT possible to SELECT BLOB column values directly.
 It is recommended to use built-in HEX function (also supported by (WebKit) Web SQL) or non-standard BASE64 function (as documented below) to retrieve BLOB column values hex or Base-64 format.
-  - Not possible to directly select BLOB column values - use BASE64 function to select BLOB values as documented below
   - Windows platform version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [litehelpers/Cordova-sqlite-storage#652](https://github.com/litehelpers/Cordova-sqlite-storage/issues/652))
 - The macOS platform version ("osx" platform) is not tested in a release build and should be considered pre-alpha.
 - Android versions supported: 2.3.3 - 7.1.1 (API level 10 - 25), depending on Cordova version ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>